Section 115BAC: New Tax Regime, Allowable Deductions, Exemption List & Benefits

 Q6.
 Is HRA exempted in the new tax regime?

-Your entire income falls between the 5% and 10% lower tax brackets
+Your total income falls within the lower tax brackets.

-You have capital gains on listed securities for a long time
+You have long-term capital gains on listed securities.

 Q8.
 Can I switch between the new and old tax regimes every year?

-For salaried individuals, you have the flexibility to switch between the new and old tax regimes every financial year.
-However, for individuals having income from business or profession, once you opt for the new tax regime under Section 115BAC, you can revert to the old regime only once in a lifetime.
+For salaried individuals, you can choose between the new and old tax regimes each financial year.
+However, individuals with income from business or profession can opt out of the new tax regime only once and cannot revert to it thereafter.

 Q9.
 Can I claim deductions under Section 80C and still opt for the new tax regime?

-No, under the new tax regime, most deductions, including Section 80C (for investments in PPF, EPF, LIC, etc.), Section 80D (for health insurance premiums), and other deductions under Chapter VI-A, are not allowed.
-Only a few deductions, such as Section 80CCD(2) and Section 80JJAA, are permitted.
+No, under the new tax regime, most deductions, including those under Section 80C (e.g., investments in PPF, EPF, LIC), are not allowed.
+Only a few deductions, such as those under Section 80CCD(2) and Section 80JJAA, are permitted.

 Q10.
 Can I claim home loan interest under Section 24(b) in the new tax regime?

-No, under the new tax regime, you cannot claim the deduction on home loan interest under Section 24(b) for a self-occupied house property.
-This deduction is only available under the old tax regime.
+No, under the new tax regime, the deduction for home loan interest under Section 24(b) is not available for a self-occupied house property.
+This deduction is only applicable under the old tax regime.

 Q11.
 What happens if I don’t submit the declaration for opting for the new tax regime to my employer?